 - 1. No change of location shall be permitted until after the Division considers the application, and such additional information as it may require, and issues to the Applicant a permit for such change. - 2.
-The permit shall be effective on the date of issuance, and the Licensee shall, within 120 days, change the location of its business to the place specified therein and at the same time cease to operate a Retail Marijuana Establishment at the former location.
-At no time may a Retail Marijuana Establishment operate or exercise any of the privileges granted pursuant to the license in both locations.
+The permit shall be effective on the date of issuance, and the Licensee shall, within 120 days, change the location of its business to the place specified therein and at the same time cease to operate a Medical Marijuana Business at the former location.
+At no time may a Medical Marijuana Business operate or exercise any of the privileges granted pursuant to the license in both locations.
 For good cause shown, the 120 day deadline may be extended for an additional 90 days. - 3.
-The permit shall be conspicuously displayed at the new location, immediately adjacent to the license to which it pertains.
+The permit shall be conspicuously displayed at the new location, immediately adjacent to the license to which it pertains. - 4.
+No change of location will be allowed except to another place within the same city, town, county or city and county in which the license as originally issued was to be exercised.